Making Hawkeye’s Costume

 As with creating any costume, I made sure to do a case study of movie stills and up-close reference photos.
 To be sure I understood the design, I drew it out.

 Believe it or not, but the purchase of fabric with the Hawkeye vest started very unconventionally.
 The perfect fabric was magically found at a local Goodwill…in the form of curtains!
 Best prices fabric ever!
+But, if you’re looking for something close online to purchase, try this link.

-I also had some great black fabric with some small ribbing within it left over from creating Star Trek Wrath of Khan uniforms for Tracy and I.
+I also had some great black fabric with some small ribbing within it leftover from creating Star Trek Wrath of Khan uniforms for Tracy and I.

 Lastly, pleather was used for the side areas with tubing.